treyrem/Scientific-paper-assistant-AI/README.md

-Best results with research papers following standard academic formatting May struggle with papers containing complex layouts or non-standard formatting Summaries and extractions are automated and may not capture all nuances OpenAI integration required for advanced features (synthesized summaries, quiz, chatbot)
+Best results with research papers following standard academic formatting May struggle with papers containing complex layouts or non-standard formatting Summaries and extractions are automated and may not capture all nuances OpenAI integration, Publaynet and Scibert models required for advanced features (synthesized summaries, quiz, chatbot)

 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.